 - Growing lambs need a protein supplement when fed corn.

 These are sample rations only - you should test all feeds and formulate rations based on actual ingredients.
-Talk to the feed company you buy your supplements from for advice.
+The SheepBytes ration balancer software can be used to develop balanced rations using corn.
+For advice talk to a feed company nutritionist where you buy flock supplements.

 Ewe (Av. - 175 LB.) maintenance